konmik/collection-benchmark/README.md

 Instead of being lazy, it is strict, so it does not need to keep counters and temporary variables for each operation.
 It also does not need to call `hasNext` for each processed item.
-*Pass* adds from 3x to 20x less overhead than streaming libraries.
+*Pass* adds from 3x to 20x less overhead than lazy streaming libraries.

-Currently *Pass* does not look as good as other streaming libraries, but it is just a matter of syntactic sugar, it can be easily wrapped into streaming interface.

 My overall conclusion is that lazy evaluations are overcomplicated, slow, unsafe and overvalued.